valju/idea-case-backend/README.md

  - Postman v6.7.1
  - MariaDB 5.5.46 (But newer versions should work fine too)
  - MySQL Workbench 8.0.12 CE = Community edition   (Not 100% necessary, only if want GUI SQL editor)
+ - ssh, for creating the SSH tunnel, but first do without the tunnel, as it adds another thing to debug/fix

 # BACKEND INSTALLATION GUIDE